mattwilson02/mattwilson02/README.md

 ### What I'm up to

-- I'm currently building a FOSS PWA certification system called [Lobstr](https://github.com/Project-LOBSTR/foundation-app) that runs on NOSTR

-- I'm also working full time for a Wealth Management Firm as a Fullstack Developer
+- I'm working full time for a Wealth Management Firm as a Fullstack Developer

-- I'm learning the Rust programming language 🦀
+- I'm also building a software house that applies technology and engineering to help users engage with risk through human action

 ### Certifications

 ✅ Microsoft Certified: Azure Fundamentals